Distinguishing two dark matter component particles at $e^+e^-$ colliders: WIMP signal at colliders

 \item ${\Delta m}_1 < {\Delta m}_2$ and $\mdma>\mdmb$

-Finally we explore another possibility, where the hierarchy in the DM masses is opposite of that of the mass splittings with corresponding HDSPs.
-For illustration, we have chosen $\mdma = 390$ GeV, $\mdmb = 50$ GeV, ${\Delta m}_1 = 100$ GeV and ${\Delta m}_2 = 400$ GeV to demonstrate our case.
-A comparison between $\slashed{E_T}$ and $\slashed{E}$ distribution is shown in Fig.~\ref{comparison4}.
-The peak on the right corresponds to the higher DM mass.
-Here also, one can see that $\slashed{E}$ distribution shows a clear two-peak behaviour while the $\slashed{E_T}$ distribution shows a mere distortion.
+Finally we explore the possibility where the hierarchy in the DM masses is opposite to that of the mass splittings with the corresponding HDSPs as shown in Fig.~\ref{comparison4}.
+Again $\slashed{E}$ distribution (Fig.~\ref{comparison4} (b)) shows a clear two-peak behaviour while the $\slashed{E_T}$ (Fig.~\ref{comparison4} (a)) distribution shows a mere distortion.
+Note that the peak on the right side in Fig.~\ref{comparison4} (b) corresponds to $\mdma$, the higher DM mass.

 \end{itemize}